- U.S. Streaming Subscriptions constitute 53% of the Trefis price estimate for Netflix's stock.

 Below are key drivers of Netflix's value that present opportunities for upside or downside to the current Trefis price estimate for Netflix:

-Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 63 million in 2019 to more than 78 million by end of our forecast period.
-There could be more than 10% downside to our price estimate if this figure remains below 68 million instead.
+Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 70 million in 2020 to more than 85 million by end of our forecast period.
+There could be more than 10% downside to our price estimate if this figure remains below 70 million instead.
 This could happen if the market growth for streaming slows down, and competition weighs heavy in the future.
-On the other hand, there could be around 10% upside to our price estimate if Netflix blows past expectations, and captures more than 100 million U.S. subscribers.
+On the other hand, there could be around 10% upside to our price estimate if Netflix blows past expectations, and captures well over 100 million U.S. subscribers.

 For additional details, select a driver above or select a division from the interactive Trefis split for Netflix at the top of the page.